Angela Davis: Electing Harris will open space for more radical struggles

 Referencing the struggle to save democracy from Macron and Le Pen, Davis said of the French people, “You—especially you—understand the necessity of pushing back against the ultra-right.”

 Though she said voters should not be motivated by race or gender considerations alone, Davis emphasized the historical importance of Harris being the Democratic candidate.
-“Black women are so marginalized in society that Kamala’s candidacy means something spiritually to Black women.

 “But when you reach that level,” nominee of one of the two major parties, “you have to be the face of capitalism, militarism, and neo-colonialism.”
-Harris, Davis warned, “has told us she will be that face, that she will build the most lethal military apparatus ever.”
+Harris, Fernandez warned, “has told us she will be that face, that she will build the most lethal military apparatus ever.”

-As dangerous as that reality is, however, Davis said, “There’s more to think about: Harris is not a fascist, and the other person running for president is.”
-That’s why she said there’s “no question about who progressive people should vote for” in the U.S. election.
-Trump, whom she never mentioned by name, must be defeated, but getting Harris into office isn’t the end of the road.
+As dangerous as that reality is, however, she said, “There’s more to think about: Harris is not a fascist, and the other person running for president is.”

 She encouraged her listeners to think of voting as a collective and strategic act—in their own struggles in France as well as when they’re analyzing why the labor movement, communists, and the left in the U.S. urge a vote against Trump and for Harris.